 CLOCK SOURCE INTERNAL Hapax will use its internal clock (to be the synchronisation leader).
 MIDI IN A Hapax will follow the midi A clock input.
 MIDI IN B Hapax will follow the midi B clock input.
 USB HOST Hapax will follow the usb host clock input.
 USB DEVICE Hapax will follow the usb device clock input.
-CV IN 1 Hapax will follow an analog gate input, if onnected on the CV input 1.
+CV IN 1 Hapax will follow an analog gate input, if connected on the CV input 1.
 CV IN 2 Hapax will follows an analog gate input, if connected on the CV input 2.
 MIDI AUTO Hapax will automatically follow an incoming clock (MIDI and USB).
 If no input clocks are detected, Hapax will use its internal clock.
 When using CV IN 1 or CV IN 2, Hapax is synchronized in a "step advance" (trigger) style.
 The setting CV CLOCK DIV lets you choose how much ppqn the sequencer will run for one input trig.
 Please note that you also need to set the tempo thanks to the BPM popup, allowing a great flexibility.
 For example, if you want to sync Hapax with an external eurorack sequencer analog clock, running at 140bpm and sending a gate each 1/16, you need to set CV CLOCK DIV = 1/16 (4ppqn) and set Hapax tempo to 140 BPM.
 MIDI START/STOP Start and stop Hapax only with ▶ and □ pads.
 ON (CLOCK INPUT) Hapax receives & reacts to midi in start/stop messages (on same input as CLOCK SOURCE, that must be set to an external source).
 ON (ANY INPUT) Hapax receives & reacts to midi in start/stop messages.
 All inputs can receive these messages (even when CLOCK SOURCE is set to INTERNAL).
-CV RESET CVIN 1 Use an analog gate on CV input 1 to reset the playback position.
-CV IN 2 Use an analog gate on CV input 2 to reset the playback position. not receiving an incoming CV clock for more than 2 secondes.
+CV RESET CV IN 1 Use an analog gate on CV input 1 to reset the playback position.
+CV IN 2 Use an analog gate on CV input 2 to reset the playback position.
+AUTO If CLOCK SOURCE = CV IN, Hapax will automatically reset its player when not receiving an incoming CV clock for more than 2 seconds.
 This setting will also allow the player to automatically start the player when an incoming clock is received.
-CV PLAY ENABLE Tun the sequencer, a low state will stop & reset the playback.
-A high state will run the sequencer.
-CVIN 2 Use an analog gate on CV input 2 to start the playback.
+CV PLAY ENABLE CV IN 1 Use an analog gate on CV input 1 to start the playback.
 A high state will run the sequencer, a low state will stop & reset the playback.
+CV IN 2 Use an analog gate on CV input 2 to start the playback.
+A high state will run the sequencer, a low state will stop & reset the playback.
 CV CLOCK DIV 1/96 = 24 PPQN 1/64 = 16 PPQN 1/48 = 12 PPQN 1/32 = 8 PPQN 1/16 = 4 PPQN 1/8 = 2 PPQN 1/4 = 1 PPQN When the above option CLOCK SOURCE = CV, sets the expected speed of the incoming clock.
 Note This parameter is displaying 2 different units, meaning the same thing.
 The first one is the time division (e.g. 1/16): it's the expected rate of the clock.
 The second one is the expected number of pulses per quarter note (e.g. 4 PPQN).
-17.3.
+16.3.
 Sync output